rossbachp/DeciCollab/presentations/introduction/adr-introduction.md

 ### Students

-Let the studdnts choose a context to write an ADR draft:
+Let the students choose a context to write an ADR draft:

 * Understand logging best practices in a containerized environment.
 * Decide whether to use Golang for development.